kerojosh96/Josh-s-Data-Structures-Hand-Book/Array.md

 A \[widget\] supports the following operations:

-* Accessing an array is O(1) because the location for the value is known at that is equal for every element in an array.
+* Accessing an array is O(1) because the location for the value is known the retrieval process is equal for every element in an array.
 * Searching and inserting and deleting in an array is O(n) because iteration is needed to get to the desired location.